fbartels/univention-bitwarden/README.md

 _*Note, that this project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC._

+## Updating

+To update bitwarden_rs to the latest version simply rerun the script.

 ## Getting logs

 The app does not write a logfile of its own, instead the `docker logs` command should be used, e.g. like the following `docker logs -f bitwarden-rs`.